DOI10.47051/YVMA4242

 Etymology: The generic name Anolis is thought to have originated from Cariban languages, specifically from the word anoli, which is the name Arawak peoples may have used to refer to this group of lizards.16 The specific epithet scypheus may be derived from the Greek word skyphion (=dim),17 in reference to the dorsal coloration,18 or from the Latin scyphus (=cup),19 in reference to the shape of the head.18

 See it in the wild: Yellow-tongued Anoles can be found in forested areas throughout their distribution in Ecuador, at a rate of about once every two days.
-Some of the most promising locations to encounter these lizards include the Yasuní Scientific Station, Limoncocha Biological Reserve, Shiripuno Lodge, Huella Verde Lodge, and Jatun Sacha Biological Station.
+Prime locations to find these lizards in Ecuador include the Yasuní Scientific Station, Limoncocha Biological Reserve, Shiripuno Lodge, Huella Verde Lodge, and Jatun Sacha Biological Reserve.
 While it is possible to spot individuals actively moving about on the forest floor during the day, they are more readily observed and approached at night when they are sleeping on twigs and leaves near the ground.

 Acknowledgments: This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).